xakepbean/core-setup/Documentation/BuildConfigs.md

         - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
         - Pdb's matching the build for each build flavor.
     - Msi installers for each architecture
+    - NuGet
+        - NetCore.App packages containing results of the Portable build.

 __Linux__